Research Interests

 Kevin Regan and Craig Boutilier

-The 25th Conference on Uncertainty in Artificial Intelligence
+Twenty-Second Joint Conference on Artificial Intelligence

 author = {Kevin Regan and Craig Boutilier},